Path Integration and Object-Location Binding Emerge in an Action-Conditioned Predictive Sequence Network: Discussion

 Mechanistically, our analyses point to two core ingredients.
-First, the network represents absolute position despite receiving only relative displacements, consistent with internally integrating saccades across time.
+First, the network represents absolute position despite receiving only relative displacements, consistent with internal integration of saccades across time.
 Related computational pressures are known to elicit path integration codes in recurrent networks trained on self-motion and localization tasks~\citep{cueva2018emergencegridlikerepresentationstraining,banino2018vector,sorscher2023unified}.
 Second, beyond representing labels and positions separately, the network shows evidence consistent with the binding of labels and their absolute positions: congruent label-position tuples are selectively more decodable than expected from the components alone, and mismatched controls show that this boost is specific to the correct pairing.
-Together with correct prediction under saccades not encountered early in the sequence, these findings support the idea that the model forms an internal record akin to ``this label is at this position'' that can be queried for prediction Note that \textit{binding} here should be understood as a retrieval-oriented label-position association rather than classical feature conjunction.
-In cognitive science, binding often refers to combining separable perceptual attributes into coherent objects~\citep{treisman1980feature,kahneman1992reviewing}.
-Our task instead demands a role-filler style association: a token identity must be linked to a position so that it can be retrieved later when a saccade specifies a target.
-This role–filler requirement speaks to longstanding questions about whether distributed connectionist representations support systematic variable binding~\citep{fodor1988connectionism}, and connects to broader work on dynamic binding in structured representations, including synchrony-based proposals and distributed binding schemes~\citep{hummel1992dynamic,smolensky1990tensor,plate1995holographic,kanerva2009hyperdimensional,kleyko2022survey}.
-A natural direction for future work is to assess the \textit{format} of the learned association—e.g., whether network states are well-approximated by superposed role-filler bindings as in tensor product representations—using decomposition approaches that fit candidate binding structures to internal activations~\citep{mccoy2018rnns}, and by treating alternative vector-symbolic binding operators as competing hypotheses in such fits~\citep{plate1995holographic,greff2020binding}.
+Together with correct prediction under saccades not encountered early in the sequence, these findings support the idea that the network forms an internal record akin to ``this label is at this position'' that can be queried for prediction.